cloud-native-toolkit/site-operator-guide/docs/learn/iascable/lab3/index.md

 These are the major sections:

 1. Define an outline of the target architecture
-2. Identify the needed `Software Everywhere` Terraform modules for the target architecture
+2. Identify the needed `Technology Zone Accelerator Toolkit` Terraform modules for the target architecture
 3. Write a customized `BOM` to combine the modules
 4. Use `IasCable` to create the scaffolding for a `Terraform` project
 5. Use the [`IasCable` tools container](https://quay.io/repository/cloudnativetoolkit/cli-tools?tab=tags) to execute the `Terraform` modules